Regular exercise improves the health of people who have

 Some people who have cystic fibrosis may not be strong enough to

-participate in certain activities.
+take part in certain activities.
 Your doctor can recommend the right amount

 and type of exercise for you.
 Or you may work with a

-physical therapist to develop your own exercise
+physical therapist to plan your own exercise

 routine.
 For more information, see the topic Fitness: Getting and Staying Active.